MANOJRAJPUT2065/JAVAASSes/README.md

 ## 📧 Contact

-For questions or issues, please contact: careers@cargopro.ai
+For questions or issues, please contact : smanojsingh073@gmail.com

 ---